synzen/MonitoRSS/README.md

 8. `defaultMessage`: If no custom message is defined for a specific feed, this will be the message the feed will fallback to.

 9. `maxFeeds`: The maximum amount of feeds each server is allowed to have.

+###Database Selection
+I recommend leaving this on `sqlite3`.
+It can be set to sqlite3 or mysql, however the bot *may* have connection failures after some time with MySQL. sqlite3 however should be working fine.

+Should you wish to try and use MySQL (and given that you already know what it is and have it installed), it is quite simple.
+If you don't already have MySQL installed on your system, [install it](https://dev.mysql.com/downloads/mysql/) and set up the root account password.
+Then use `npm install mysql` to install the node package for it in the same directory as server.js.
+Change the login details in mysqlCred.json as well as the `sqlType` in config.json to `mysql`.
+The bot will handle everything else.

+SQLite on the otherhand requires no setup.
+It will create the database in the same directory as server.js on first startup.

 ##RSS Storage
 Everything is organized by guild ID and handled through the folder  `./sources`.
 Each JSON file is named with their guild ID, and contains that guild's RSS feeds and customizations.
 The basic information it must have is `name`, `id`, and `sources` where `sources` is the list of feeds along with their customizations.